Tombstone promotion: Assistant judge advocates general of the Navy

-Assistant judge advocates general (AJAGs) of the Navy can retire in the grades of rear admiral (lower half) or brigadier general after completing at least one year as AJAG of the Navy, even if serving in lower grades.
-AJAGs typically never serve in flag or general officer ranks on active duty, but are promoted to those grades at retirement.
-Their tombstone promotion conferred both the rank and retired pay of a rear admiral (lower half) or brigadier general until 2016, when it was revised by the National Defense Authorization Act for Fiscal Year 2017 (2017 NDAA) to include the rank but not its retired pay.

-There are two statutory AJAGs of the Navy, one detailed from the Navy and one from the Marine Corps.
-The Department of the Navy also has four administratively designated AJAGs: one each for civil law, military justice, and operations and management; and one chief judge of the Navy.
-Three of the designated AJAGs—civil law, operations and management, and chief judge—are Navy judge advocates serving a three-year tour that includes one year detailed as the Navy's statutory AJAG of the Navy, a rotation that qualifies all three designated AJAGs for the statutory AJAG's tombstone promotion.
-The designated AJAG for military justice serves as the Marine Corps' statutory AJAG of the Navy for a full three-year tour.
+Upon completing one year in the role of Assistant Judge Advocate General (AJAG) of the Navy, AJAGs can retire as rear admirals (lower half) or brigadier generals.
+Until the passing of the National Defense Authorization Act for Fiscal Year 2017, AJAG tombstone promotions conferred the retired pay of the higher rank.

-This unusual arrangement stems from the legislative compromise that created the Navy Judge Advocate General's Corps (JAG Corps) in 1967.
-There were already two statutory flag officer billets for the judge advocate general of the Navy and deputy judge advocate general of the Navy.
+This arrangement stems from the legislative compromise that created the Navy Judge Advocate General's Corps (JAG Corps) in 1967.
+Before the act, there were already two statutory flag officer billets for the judge advocate general and deputy judge advocate general of the Navy.
 The House of Representatives passed a bill to establish the JAG Corps with two AJAGs of the Navy in the grades of rear admiral or brigadier general.
-Navy and Marine Corps line officers immediately protested because flag and general officer billets could only be added to the JAG Corps by subtracting them from somewhere else, due to the so-called "Stennis ceiling" that Senate Armed Services Committee chairman John C. Stennis imposed on the total number of admirals and generals his committee would allow to be confirmed, which was well below any statutory limit.
-To pass the Senate, the bill was amended to make the AJAG grades optional, permitting but not requiring the President to appoint them as flag or general officers, and to retire them as rear admirals or brigadier generals even if they served in lower grades.
+Navy and Marine Corps line officers protested the decision, because flag and general officer billets could only be added to the JAG Corps by subtracting them from somewhere else, owing to a cap on the number of general and flag officers.
+To pass the Senate, the bill was amended to make the AJAG grades optional and to retire AJAGs as rear admirals or brigadier generals even if they served in lower grades.

-Similar numerical limits on flag officer billets in 2008 led the Navy to establish the position of chief judge of the Navy as a designated AJAG in rotation for a tombstone promotion, rather than the active-duty one-star billet preferred by the study panel that recommended its creation.
+Similar numerical limits on flag officer billets in 2008 led the Navy to establish the position of chief judge of the Navy as a designated AJAG in rotation for a tombstone promotion, rather than the active-duty one-star billet preferred by the study panel that had recommended its creation.